 But if you don’t mind paying a little more, and/or waiting a little while for production & shipping, are some further options:

-The SIGI standard feder is really lovely, and very reasonably priced. https://sigiforge.com/products/sigi-feder/ Highly recommended!
+The SIGI standard feder is really lovely, and very reasonably priced. https://sigiforge.com/products/sigi-feder/ they have some of the most popular feders on the market, and are excellent quality, but usually have a production queue pf about 6 months.
+Highly recommended!

 The US-based company Krieger also makes some very nice feders, of a couple of different kinds.
-The manufacturer is here: https://www.kriegerarmory.com/shop?Sword+Type=Federschwerts One of the prominent US suppliers is here: https://hemasupplies.com/product-category/steel-hema-swords/krieger-historical/krieger-feder/
+These have quite long wait times, but are some of the nicest ones out there aesthetically, and perform excellently in the bind.
+The manufacturer is here: https://www.kriegerarmory.com/shop?Sword+Type=Federschwerts

 ‘Heavy’ Gloves

-The ‘light’ gloves we recommended above are enough to get you started, but if you want to graduate to more vigorous drilling, sparring, and free play, then you’ll definitely need to get a set of ‘heavy’ gloves, too.
+The ‘light’ gloves we recommended above are enough to get you started for foam boffers, but if you want to graduate to more vigorous drilling, sparring, and free play with steel, then you’ll definitely need to get a set of ‘heavy’ gloves, too.
 Protect those fingers!

-PLEASE NOTE: If you’re intending to drill, spar, or play in a vigorous fashion, please DON’T BE TEMPTED TO BUY CHEAPER GLOVES which are not on this list!
+PLEASE NOTE: If you’re intending to drill, spar, or play in a vigorous fashion, please DON’T BE TEMPTED TO BUY CHEAPER GLOVES that are not on this list or otherwise recommended by the club!
 Yes, there are cheaper gloves out there, but none of them, to our knowledge, offer enough protection for what we do.
 Longswords hit hands hard, and your fingers are important!

 Jacket